cortexlabs/cortex/docs/applications/implementations/transformers.md

         args: A dict with the same structure as the transformer's input args containing the runtime values of the args.

-        transformed_column: The name of the column containing the transformed data that is to be appended to the dataframe.
+        transformed_column_name: The name of the column containing the transformed data that is to be appended to the dataframe.

     Returns:
-        The original 'data' dataframe with an added column with the name of the transformed_column arg containing the transformed data.
+        The original 'data' dataframe with an added column named <transformed_column_name>
+        which contains the transformed data.
     """
     pass